H-M-H/Weylus/Readme.md

 Either the generic backend is used which is less efficient and only captures the whole screen or on Linux xlib is used to connect to the X-server and do the necessary work of getting window information and capturing the window/screen.
 To make things fast the "MIT-SHM - The MIT Shared Memory Extension" is used to create shared memory images using `XShmCreateImage`.
+If Wayland instead of X11 is running, PipeWire and GStreamer is used to capture the screen.
 The images captured are then encoded to a video stream using ffmpeg.
 Fragmented MP4 is used as container format to enable browsers to play the stream via the Media Source Extensions API.
 The video codec used is H.264 as this is widely supported and allows very fast encoding as opposed to formats like AV1.
 To minimize dependencies ffmpeg is statically linked into Weylus.

 ## FAQ
 Q: Why does the page not load on my tablet and instead I get a timeout?<br>